Getting to know yourself and others.

 BA, Westmont College

-Amy joins the Human Development Department after teaching history and dual-enrollment college/career planning at Carpinteria High School for the last eleven years.
+Amy Gil joined the Cate community in 2022 and serves as the chair of the Human Development Department.
+Before coming to Cate, she taught history and dual-enrollment college/career planning at Carpinteria High School for 11 years.
 She has worked as a conference presenter and mentor teacher for the nationally recognized “Get Focused, Stay Focused!” program.
 She has a bachelor’s degree in history and her teaching credential from Westmont College.

-She has been connected to the Cate community for some time as her husband, Andy Gil, coaches boys varsity basketball.
-Together they have two children that attend the Cate Early Learning Center and live in Carpinteria.
+She has been connected to the Cate community for some time as her husband, Andy Gil, coached boys varsity basketball.
+Together they have two children and live in Carpinteria.

 renee_mack@cate.org / 805-684-8409 x120